Linaro/website/_posts/2016/07/2016-07-29-opencsd-operation-use-library.markdown

 - Opensource
 ---

-{% include image.html name="core-dump.png" alt="Core Dump Banner" url="https://wiki.linaro.org/CoreDevelopment" %}
+{% include image.html name="core-dump.png" lightbox_disabled="True" alt="Core Dump Banner" url="https://wiki.linaro.org/CoreDevelopment" %}

 This article will describe the programming and operation of the OpenCSD library in decoding CoreSight™ trace.
 Starting with a brief review of CoreSight technology and terminology, these elements will be related to the configuration of the library in order to successfully decode a captured trace stream.